Treswell

 Treswell is a village in north Nottinghamshire in England.
 The village is under the administration of Bassetlaw Council and Treswell parish council.
-According to the 2001 census it had a population of 231, falling to 211 at the 2011 census.
+According to the 2001 census it had a population of 231, falling to 211 at the 2011 census, and increasing to 241 at the 2021 census.

 Its name is recorded in the Domesday Book as Tireswelle and probably came from Anglo-Saxon Tīres wella = "well or spring belonging to Tīr".

 Buildings

 The village has a population of 260 living in 83 dwellings.
 Treswell has one post box, an old fashioned red telephone booth, a bus stop, a petrol and service garage and an active village hall.
 The village also has a 19th-century Methodist church but this recently closed and is being converted into a house.

 The parish church of St John the Baptist is built in the Perpendicular style.
 The main structure dates from the thirteenth, fourteenth and fifteenth centuries, although it was restored in 1855, the square tower was restored in 1900, and internally the furniture dates from the nineteenth century.
 It has been a grade I listed building since 1967.